anuragmy/node-apis/Readme.md

 b. query params: region (optional) , uuid (optional by default, if providing, provide correct uuid)

-# Methods used in this repo to make API faster
+# Methods used in this repo to make imorove API performance

 1. Used fastify in place of express